parklab/SCAN2/README.md

 $ wget http://compbio.med.harvard.edu/scan-snv/il-12.chr22.bam.bai
 ```

-Run SCAN-SNV.
+Run SCAN2.
 Replace instances of /path/to/... with the paths
 downloaded above.
 This demo runs in about 5 minutes on a single core
 machine by restricting analysis to a 1 MB segment of chr22 and by
 using an impractically coarse grid for covariance function fitting.
 ```
-scansnv \
+scan2 \
     --ref /path/to/human_g1k_v37_decoy.fasta \
     --dbsnp /path/to/dbsnp_138.b37.vcf \
     --shapeit-panel /path/to/1000GP_Phase3 \